What Is Inventory Management?

 Frequent stockouts can lead to unhappy customers, lost sales, and a bad reputation for your business.

-That is where effective inventory management comes in, ensuring optimal stock levels, reducing the risk of stockouts, and minimizing sales opportunities.
+That is where effective inventory management comes in, ensuring optimal stock levels, reducing the risk of stockouts, and improving sales opportunities.

 This means you won't keep your customers waiting and frustrated, which could send them running to your competitors.
 It's all about finding that balance!